 3. Have there been major changes to the body's responsibility (such as changes in legal mandates or in the major activities that it has undertaken)?

 □Yes

-⊠No
+$\boxtimes N_0$

 If "Yes", please describe these changes.

 4. Are the body's bylaws reflective of the body's current mission, purpose, and focus?

 ⊠Yes

-$\square$ No
+\square No

-$\square$ N/A - body does not currently have bylaws
+\square N/A - body does not currently have bylaws

 If "No", please describe how the body's current mission, purpose, or focus differ

 from the existing bylaws.

 Click or tap here to enter text.

-5. Do you recommend changes to the body's mission, purpose, or focus?
+Do you recommend shanges to the hody's mission numbers or feare?

+5.

 □Yes

 ⊠No

 If "Yes", please explain the changes you would suggest and why.
 Click or tap here to enter text.

+Citch of tup here to enter text.